 Is Getting Off Provigil Like Quitting Opioids?

 The scant early research on Provigil maintained although the drug created euphoric effects similar to opioid drugs, Provigil was not thought to be dopaminergic in action.
 More recent research, however, has shown a different picture.2 Researchers have suggested that Provigil does interact to some degree, in rat studies, with dopamine receptors as well as serotonin receptors, GABA receptors, benzodiazepine receptors, norepinephrine, histamine, melatonin, and adrenal receptors.
 These are all subject to interactions with Provigil, though more needs to be understood about how exactly this interaction occurs.9

 In contrast, opioid drugs have a well-documented and intense interaction with dopamine receptors.
 Opioids result in a flooding effect of dopamine into the CNS, which is how it is thought that opioid drugs artificially create a euphoric mood.
 Consequently, the withdrawals from opioid drugs are predictably harsh, with enough intensity to act as powerful drivers of addiction just to avoid experiencing the withdrawal symptoms.

 We invite you to contact us to find out more about the way Provigil tapering can be part of an overall health-restorative action in an inpatient setting.
 Also, how we handle sorting out multiple drug dependencies that may also be part of the picture.
 And, just as important, exactly how to effectively address the root causes of the symptoms that preceded starting the drug in the first place.
-The Alternative to Meds Center can provide the required level of attentive care that is required during Provigil tapering,
+Alternative to Meds Center can provide the required level of attentive care that is required during Provigil tapering.

 This content has been reviewed and approved by a licensed physician.